wallacebrf/synology_SMART_disk_data_logger/README.md

 <img src="https://raw.githubusercontent.com/wallacebrf/synology_SMART_disk_data_logger/main/Images/web-page-config2.png" alt="1313">

-1. now that the files are where they need to be, using a browser go to the "SMART_server2_config.php" page. when the page loads for the first time, it will automatically create a "smart_logging_config.txt" in the config directory. the values will all be default values and must be configured.
+1. Now that the files are where they need to be, using a browser go to the "SMART_server2_config.php" page for example ```http://<NAS-IP>/config/SMART_server2_config.php```.
+When the page loads for the first time, it will automatically create a "smart_logging_config.txt" in the config directory created previously.
+The values will all be default values and must be configured or the script will not operate.
-2. ensure the script is enabled
+2. Ensure the script is enabled
 3. Leave "Capture Interval [Seconds]" set to 60 seconds
-4. configure email settings, the destination email address, the from email address
+4. Configure email settings, the destination email address, the from email address
-5. enter the details for influxDB.
+5. Enter the details for influxDB.
 --> for InfluxDB 2, the "database" will be the randomly generated string identifying the data bucket, for example "a6878dc5c298c712"
 --> for InfluxDB 2, the "User Name of Influx DB" can be left as the default value as this is NOT required for InfluxDB version 2 and higher.
 --> for InfluxDB 2, the "Password" is the API access key / Authorization Token.
-6. configure the SNMP settings. these settings must match the settings the NAS has been configured to use as configured previously.
+6. Configure the SNMP settings.
+These settings must match the settings the NAS has been configured to use as configured previously.
-7. configure the SMART notification settings.
-NOTE: these settings will need to be changed after the script is run for the first time. the reason for this is every drive has different SMART parameters and or parameter names.
+7. Configure the SMART notification settings.
+NOTE: these settings will need to be changed after the script is run for the first time.
+This is due to every drive using different SMART parameter names.
 The parameter names entered into the configuration page will need to match what is gathered from your system.

 ### Test running the ```synology_SMART_disk_data_logger.sh``` file for the first time

 Now that the required configuration files are made using the web-interface, we can ensure the bash script operates correctly.

-1. open the ```synology_SMART_disk_data_logger.sh``` file for editing. find the line ```debug=0``` and change the zero to a one ```debug=1``` to enable verbose output to assist with debugging
+1. Open the ```synology_SMART_disk_data_logger.sh``` file for editing.
+Find the line ```debug=0``` and change to ```debug=1``` to enable verbose output to assist with debugging
-2. open SSH and navigate to where the ```synology_SMART_disk_data_logger.sh``` file is located. type the following command ```bash synology_SMART_disk_data_logger.sh``` and press enter
+2. Open SSH and navigate to where the ```synology_SMART_disk_data_logger.sh``` file is located.
+Type the following command ```bash synology_SMART_disk_data_logger.sh``` and press enter
-3. the script will run and load all of the configuration settings. in debug mode it will print out details of your system.
+3. The script will run and load all of the configuration settings.
+In debug mode it will print out details of your system.
 It will indicate if MailPlus is installed, and will display the values of each drive's parameters.
-Here is the output from one of my systems with 9x drives installed Data for only one drive is shown for brevity.
+Here is the output from one of my systems with 9x drives installed.
+NOTE: Data for only one drive is shown for brevity.
 ```
 MailPlus Server is installed and running
 Synology SNTP settings are not Blank